tornado-repositories/.github/profile/README.md

 The creation of this archival repository organization does not solve this issue.
 Nor will it repair the damage that has already been done by the OFAC order.
 The purpose of this repository is to make it clear to the US Treasury Department and Github that *this code has value*, and its removal has consequences that affect scientific researchers and students in the United States.
 Moreover, it exists to test the proposition that code removal should ever been an appropriate future response to a sanctions order, no matter how justified the order itself may be.
 I have discussed my concerns with the [Electronic Frontier Foundation](https://www.eff.org/) and they have agreed to represent me as a client.
 See their [blog post](https://www.eff.org/deeplinks/2022/08/code-speech-and-tornado-cash-mixer) here.

-### Why are you hosting this on GitHub... can't GitHub just take down this organization?
+### Why are you hosting this on GitHub...?
+Can't GitHub just take down this organization?

+GitHub, as one of the most widely-used software repositories in the world, seems like a pretty good place to host this repository.
+It's certainly more reliable than self-hosting on my own servers at the University, and I routinely use GitHub to host course material for my classes.
+At this moment I have no reason to believe that GitHub is opposed to the hosting of the Tornado Cash repository for non-deployment purposes, and so I'm assuming that this (and other repositories) will be perfectly safe here.

-That would be exciting!
-Let's see if that happens.
-It goes without saying that I have made offline copies of all these repositories and will immediately re-post them in a different location if something like that happens.
+GitHub may see things differently: if so, that would be *fascinating*.
+It goes without saying that I have made offline copies of all these repositories and will immediately re-post them in a different location (such as a University server) if something like that happens.

 ### But Git is decentralized (and IPFS exists) so why do we care about GitHub?